dngulin/oblivion-remastered-cvars/README.md

 ### Duplicated CVars

 Theese variables are defined in multiple categories.
-It is better to set them in your custom `Engine.ini` to have expected values.
+Set them in your custom `Engine.ini` to have expected values.

 ```ini
 r.AOQuality=1; gi, texture, reflection, postprocessing, hair, cloth, swrt: (1/2/2/2)